-Academic Leadership Fellows must be tenured faculty or fixed-term faculty members.
+The Tyson Academic Leadership Program is open to tenure-track and fixed-term faculty members.
 Tenure-track faculty must be tenured and fixed-term faculty must have at least seven years of service at UNC-Chapel Hill in a primarily instructional role, which is roughly the time to tenure.

 Faculty must submit applications during the fall semester.
-Applications submitted in Fall 2022 are for consideration of the Spring 2024 program.
+Applications submitted in Fall 2023 are for consideration of the spring 2025 program.

 The application includes:

 - Academic and non-academic leadership history (300 words max.)

 - Program contributions statement (300 words max.)

 - Two recommendations from a department chair, a senior administrator or dean, or former ALP fellow.

 The ALP selection committee seeks to identify a diverse group of Fellows that represent a mix of emerging and established leaders from all parts of the University, including the arts, sciences, humanities, social sciences and the professions.
 Those selected are judged to be among those who will benefit the most from participation and who have the most potential to contribute as academic leaders.